Rei-SwitchBot/faq/en-us-second-reply/Lock Ultra.md

 Our team will review your request and get back to you soon.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting SwitchBot Lock Ultra Jams and Fails to Lock or Unlock My Door Lock

+Thank you for reporting this issue.
+After confirming with our R&D team, the firmware to fix this issue is scheduled for release later this month.
+We appreciate your patience and understanding!
+If you have any other questions, please do not hesitate to contact us.